 The moment we return from a vacation that forever changed our worldly perspective to realize we are stuck in a gray cubicle for the rest of our lives.

 One moment you are on top of the world achieving that big dream and it’s intoxicating.
 Before you know it, the dream is realized and the journey ends.
-It’s 3 a.m. and you’ve stopped on your way home to eat the Mac’n’Cheese pizza begins to postpone the inevitable reality that’s hours away.
-Come Monday, it’s back to real life–or being a housewife for Kate Middleton.
+It’s 3 a.m. and you’ve stopped on your way home to eat the Mac’n’Cheese pizza to postpone the inevitable reality that’s hours away.
+Come tomorrow, it’s back to real life–or being a housewife for Kate Middleton.

-After we invest so much of our lives into going after our biggest dreams, how long do we savor it?
+After we invest so much of our lives into going after our biggest dream, how long do we savor it?
 How long does the happiness “high” last?
 Why do many of us suffer from post-achievement blues after we’ve achieved the goal we thought we so desperately wanted?
 Why aren’t we blissfully happy for longer than a day or a week?

 One of my favorite authors, Anne Lamott explains it like this:

 I’d been wanting to be a successful author my whole life.
-But when I finally did it, I was like a greyhound catching the mechanical rabbit she’d been chasing all her life — metal, wrapped up in cloth.
+But when I finally did it, I was like a greyhound catching the mechanical rabbit she’d been chasing all her life–metal, wrapped up in cloth.
 It wasn’t alive; it had no spirit.
 It was fake.
 Fake doesn’t feed anything.
-Only spirit feeds spirit, in the same way only your own blood type can sustain you.
-It had nothing that could slake the lifelong thirst I had for a little immediacy, and connection.
+The only spirit feeds the spirit, in the same way only your own blood type can sustain you.
+It had nothing that could slake the lifelong thirst I had for a little immediacy and connection.”

 That said, I offer a Vevue Cliquot mimosa relief equivalent in this quote from another favorite author, Julia Cameron: